connormlewis/SoundtrackDB/PITCHME.md

 +++

 ### What puzzles us about their website?
+- Does their site contain all Runescape items and skills?
 - How did they find the community instances?
 - Did they pay to get the .lol domain?